vishalbakshi/blog/posts/2025-09-23-bite-sized-colbert/index.md

 The end goal is to find those passages whose token embeddings are close to the query tokens.
 This happens in four stages, starting with a computationally inexpensive but large scale "rough draft" and ending with a more refined final pass on fewer documents:

 - Stage 1: Given `q` query tokens and `n` number of nearest (i.e. largest cosine similarity) centroids per query, lookup all **passage IDs** close to those `q` x `n` centroids (this is why our final index folder needs a mapping from centroid ID to passage ID, `ivf.pid.pt`).
 - Stage 2: Given the passage IDs from Stage 1, lookup the centroid IDs corresponding to the tokens in those passages (this is why our final index needs a mapping from centroid ID to token embedding ID, `codes.pt`).
 Filter out centroid IDs whose cosine similarity with any query token is less than some threshold.
-Add up cosine similarities of the remaining centroid ID across the query tokens to get one score per passage.
+Add up cosine similarities of the remaining centroid IDs across the query tokens to get one score per passage.
 Pick the top `ndocs` passages.
 - Stage 3: Given the `ndocs` passage IDs from Stage 2, consider all centroid IDs, regardless of whether they passed the threshold, to recalculate the per-passage score.
 Pick the top `ndocs//4` passages.
 - Stage 4: Only now do we decompress all token embeddings for the `ndocs//4` passages from Stage 3.
 Calculate the cosine similarity between each passage token and each query token and max-reduce to get one score per passage.
 Pick the top-`k` passages.
 These are your final results!